Key Takeaways

 If depression is taking a toll on your overall health and well-being and impacting your daily life, consider working with a mental health professional.

 At Rula, our extensive network includes therapists who specialize in treating mood disorders, including MDD and PDD.
 In less than a minute, you can match with a therapist who understands your specific needs.
-With just a few clicks, you can choose a provider who accepts your insurance and schedule your first appointment for as early as this week.
+With just a few clicks, you can choose a provider who accepts your insurance and schedule your first appointment for as soon as tomorrow.

 More From Rula